 During his recent tour of neutral Asian countries, President Tito of Yugoslavia paid his first visit to Ceylon.

-During his recent tour of neutral Asian countries, President Tito of Yugoslavia paid his first visit to Ceylon.
+Background: During his recent tour of neutral Asian countries, President Tito of Yugoslavia paid his first visit to Ceylon.
 Tito came to Ceylon after his tour of Indonesia, Burma and India.

 Ceylon rolled out the red carpet for the distinguished visitor.
 The streets of Colombo, the ships in the harbour and all government buildings were gaily decorated for the Marshal's visit.

 As the Marshal's yacht, the 5,000 ton "Galeb" steamed into Colombo's Queen Elizabeth Qua???, the quayside was a splash of colour.
 Awaiting the President's arrival were caffroon-robed Budapest monks, dignitaries in white national dress, the army, navy and airforce officers, and the diplomatic corps.

 Dressed in a cream-coloured Marshal's uniform, President Tito, with Madame Jovanka Broz-Tito at his side, appeared on the deck and the Galeb band immediately struck up the Yugoslave national anthem.
 Dignified, he stood towering over his men.